 Make the Eclairs

-- Preheat the oven to 375°F convection or 400°F regular.
-Line two 1/2 sheet pans with parchment paper or silpat.
+- Preheat the oven to 375°F. Line two 1/2 sheet pans with parchment paper or silpat.
 If using parchment paper, put a dab of batter in each corner to glue the paper to the sheet.

-- Use a paring knife to form a small hole in both ends of each eclair.
+- Use a paring knife or skewer to poke a small hole in both ends of each eclair.
 Return the tray to the still warm (but turned off) oven and allow the eclairs to dry for 30 minutes.

 - Cool to room temperature before filling (see note).